Winternight5/Sidenote/README.md

 ### Installation

 Clone this git repo then install the required packages.
+Use the terminal: *(For Window, make sure to “Run as administrator”)*
 ```
 git clone git@github.com:Winternight5/Sidenote.git
 ```

-To install individual package, use the terminal: *(For Window, make sure to “Run as administrator”)*
+Example of installing individual package:

 ```
 pip install Flask